Supreme Court to hear arguments over push to end legal protections for migrants from Haiti, Syria

 The Trump administration filed emergency appeals after lower courts stopped the immediate end of the program for 350,000 people from Haiti and 6,000 people from Syria.

-The administration asked the court to lift those decisions and issue a broad ruling that would block courts from intervening when Homeland Security decides to end protections.
+The administration asked the court to lift those decisions, hear arguments and issue a broad ruling that would block courts from intervening when Homeland Security decides to end protections.

 The Justice Department argued that the Department of Homeland Security has sole power over the program, which was designed to be temporary.